DoD-Platform-One/bigbang/charter/Testing.md

 * A test directory is added to templates/ directory within the helm chart.
 This directory contains Kubernetes object definitions which are deployed only when a "helm Test" command is executed.
-As an example, tests can be YAML files that execute pods with containers, deply config maps, secrets, or other objects.
+As an example, tests can be YAML files that execute pods with containers, deploy config maps, secrets, or other objects.
-* When a files contain a pod / container defintion that executions tests, the container must return success or failure (i.e., the container should exit successfully with an exit 0 for a test to be considered a success).
+* When a files contain a pod / container definition that executions tests, the container must return success or failure (i.e., the container should exit successfully with an exit 0 for a test to be considered a success).
-* Each test object defintion must contain a "helm.sh/hook: test-success" annotation telling Helm that this object is a test and should only be deployed when tests are executed.
+* Each test object definition must contain a "helm.sh/hook: test-success" annotation telling Helm that this object is a test and should only be deployed when tests are executed.
 The following example create a configmap that is only created during testing.